Synechocystis sp. PCC 6803: Growth and use as a model organism

 Cyanobacteria are model microorganisms for the study of photosynthesis, carbon and nitrogen assimilation, evolution of plant plastids, and adaptability to environmental stresses.

 Synechocystis sp.
-PCC6803 is one of the most highly studied types of cyanobacteria as it can grow both autotrophically or heterotrophically in the absence of light.
+PCC 6803 is one of the most highly studied types of cyanobacteria as it can grow both autotrophically or heterotrophically in the absence of light.
 It was isolated from a freshwater lake in 1968 and grows best between 32 and 38 degrees Celsius.
 Synechocystis sp.
-PCC6803 can readily take up exogenous DNA, in addition to up taking DNA via electroporation, ultrasonic transformation and conjugation.
+PCC 6803 can readily take up exogenous DNA, in addition to up taking DNA via electroporation, ultrasonic transformation and conjugation.
 The photosynthetic apparatus is very similar to the one found in land plants.
 The organism also exhibits phototactic movement.